mezuro/prezento/README.md

 To know how to contribute and how to setup a working environment, please refer to the [CONTRIBUTING](CONTRIBUTING.md) and [HACKING](HACKING.md) files, respectively.

+If you want the services running but do not wish to contribute (yet!), there's packages available for Debian Jessie and CentOS 7.
+For detailed information on how to install and use them, look [here](http://mezuro.github.io/installation/).

 ### License

 Copyright (c) 2013-2016 The Author developers.